Andrés Oppenheimer

-Born in Buenos Aires, Argentina, he studied law at the University of Buenos Aires before moving to the United States in 1976 through a fellowship from the World Press Institute.
-After a year at Macalester College in St. Paul, Minnesota, he obtained a master's degree in journalism from Columbia University in New York City in 1978.

-He has honorary PhD degrees from Galileo University of Guatemala (2004), Domingo Savio University of Bolivia (2011), and ESAN University of Peru (2014).
+Born in Buenos Aires, he began his studies at the University of Buenos Aires and moved to the United States in 1976 on a World Press Institute scholarship to continue his education at Macalester College in St. Paul, Minnesota.
+In 1978, he earned a master's degree in journalism from Columbia University in New York.
+He has received honorary doctorates from Galileo University (Guatemala), Domingo Savio University (Bolivia), ESAN University (Peru), and Siglo 21 University (Argentina).